gsidh761/packman/README.md

     packman install [package_name]

-This will download and extract packages.
+This will download and install packages.